 Watching well-practiced yogis complete a Sayanasana (Scorpion pose), can be daunting when starting yoga for beginners.
 But, even the pros began somewhere.

 Don’t dive into an advanced class – start with the basics and let your skills develop organically over time.
+Also, focus on breathing right first.
+That is the key to everything when it comes to yoga.

 Comfort is key